anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 ###### Node scaling

 If the allocated number of nodes/VMs is not enough for increasing traffic, there are different ways to scale them.
 We recommend using a platform-provided mechanism to control this.
 AWS offers the [Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) feature.
 There are many ways to design autoscaling.
-We recommend the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) tool which add a new node when the Kubernetes scheduler cannot schedule a new pod on the any existing nodes.
+We recommend the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) tool, which add a new node when the Kubernetes scheduler cannot schedule a new pod on the any existing nodes.

 ###### Horizontal Pod Autoscaler